pbmendoza/mta_ridership/references/docs/data_filters.md

 - Usage threshold based on turnstile physical limitations
 - Outlier threshold based on statistical analysis
 - Time intervals based on MTA reporting patterns

+### Special Cases
+- **Complex ID 604 (161 St-Yankee Stadium)**: This station uniquely reports at :22 minutes past the hour instead of standard :00 or :30.
+Without the :22:00 filter, 100% of this major station's data would be excluded from analysis.

 ## 📝 References